 Even if you only have a few minutes, try to stand and move in different ways.
 The more muscle movement you can get, the better.

-If you are looking for some other ideas for arthritis friendly movement, head to the free 4 day Arthritis Friendly Workout Challenge that is jam packed full of different movements that will make your joints feel good.
+If you are looking for some other ideas for arthritis friendly movement, head to the free 4 day Jumpstart your Arthritis Adventure Workout Challenge that is jam packed full of different movements that will make your joints feel good.

 Here is an example of a lower body warm up you can use.